 Pompeian style second

 It developed in the period from around 90 BCE to 15 BCE.
 Illusionist paintings with representations of landscape and architectural motifs were introduced in it.
 The decoration was to introduce the impression of larger spaces.
-On the walls there are imitations of blackboard paintings depicting mythological scenes played against the backdrop of the landscape.
+On the walls, there are imitations of blackboard paintings depicting mythological scenes played against the backdrop of the landscape.
 Stucco elements are gradually replaced by their painting counterparts.

 The division of the walls is similar to the Pompeian style first.
 However, gradually introduced changes replace its individual elements.
 Up to about 70 BCE, a significant proportion of decorations are made in stucco.
-The colors are dominated by white, red, yellow, green and purple.
+The colours are dominated by white, red, yellow, green and purple.
 After 70 BCE, painting illusions imitating the clearances in the walls are introduced.
 Painted columns divide the wall plane into three parts, of which the middle (intercolumn] is clearly dominant.

 During this period, the first imitations of blackboard paintings appear adorning the upper parts of the walls.
-After 50 BCE, the changes introduced intensify the impression of space, the gaps in the walls, which more and more resemble theater decorations.
+After 50 BCE, the changes introduced intensified the impression of space, the gaps in the walls, which more and more resemble theatre decorations.
 A garden landscape is introduced along with garden architecture.
 In the 1940s large compositions were introduced covering entire walls as if they did not exist or were transparent, and the visible landscape was viewed in nature.
-After 40 BCE, there is a fashion for gradual closing of open gaps, more and more often decorations painted directly on the walls are used in the form of blackboard paintings.
+After 40 BCE, there is a fashion for the gradual closing of open gaps, more and more often decorations painted directly on the walls are used in the form of blackboard paintings.